 Costs: There are 878 single family units located within the 65 and 70 DNL contours.
-The estimated maximum differential payment would be 5% of the average home cost for a single family home would be \$14,8006.
-The total cost to implement this measure if all units participated would be \$12,994,400.7
+The estimated maximum differential payment would be 5% of the average home cost for a single family home would be $$14,800^{6}$.
+The total cost to implement this measure if all units participated would be $$12,994,400.^{7}$

-FAA Action: Approved, with the understanding that FAA participation is limited to funding of avigation easements on eligible properties.
+FAA Action: Approved, with the understanding that FAA participation is intended to help offset the difference between fair market value and the sale price of noise-affected properties on the open market.
+This is not expected to exceed the cost of avigation easements on eligible properties.